 The SettingSt.
 Petersburg was founded in 1703 by Peter the Great on the edge of the Baltic Sea.
 It was the imperial capital for two centuries and remains Russia's cultural center.
 Its history, art, and architecture all reflect the European influence from which it was founded, and students will have the opportunity to explore activities such as opera, ballet, and Russian art.

-Students are required to enroll in a total of 14 to 17 credits on the program (5-6 courses), which is the equivalent of four Princeton credits.
-Eleven of the credits are completed in the "Russian Second Language" program (RSL).
+Students are required to enroll in a total of 17 credits on the program (5-6 courses), which is the equivalent of four Princeton credits.
+Eleven of the credits are completed in the "Russian Second Language" program (RSL), and then students will enroll in two content courses at three credits each.
 Students with a high level of Russian may waive the RSL program and take a full load of content courses.
 Courses can be found in the areas of Art History, Computer Science, Politics, Literature, and much more.
 All courses must be taken in Russian.
 More information about academics can be found on the Bard website.

 For Princeton approval, participants must have at least a 3.0/ B average for the fall and spring semesters prior to the semester of study abroad.
 Students almost must have taken at least up to the 107 level of Russian language at Princeton.

 For information regarding credits, grading, and other academic policies, read the Academic Policies on the Study Abroad website.